Free • No signup Add Stranger to room photo · Free

 Copy one of these to get started:

-Bathrobe guy on the couch Add a scruffy man in a worn grey bathrobe sitting on the couch, legs crossed, eating cereal from a bowl and watching TV like he owns the place
+Scruffy man eating cereal on the couch Add a scruffy middle-aged man in a worn bathrobe sitting on the couch, eating a bowl of cereal and watching TV.
+He looks completely at home and unbothered.
+Not looking at the camera.

 See it in action

-Empty living room with a grey sofa, coffee table, and flat-screen TV
+Empty living room with a couch, coffee table, and TV visible

 Before